Name of Collective: Scopic

 Issue(s): Criminal Justice, Immigration, Race, Vocational Balance, Mental Health

 Immigrants to America from underdeveloped & developing countries are faced with numerous challenges such as costly and lengthy asylum and residency procedures, low wages, unfair treatment, and work conditions among many other high-stress circumstances.
 While seeking legal status immigrants may feel alienated; having to move through daily life sometimes in secrecy; seeking a new sense and place of belonging, often carrying an emotional burden which is hardly discussed, recognized and expressed.
-These issues strain the health and well-being of individuals, families and communities; making it harder to traverse the murky legal landscape required to prevent deportation or attain citizenship.
-Black immigrants are one of the fastest growing demographics in the United States and New York City.
-Difficulties in the immigration process are exasperated for Black immigrants who are disproportionately policed and deported.
+These issues strain the health and well-being of individuals, families and communities; making it harder to traverse the murky legal landscape required to prevent deportation or attain residency and citizenship.
+Black immigrants are one of the fastest growing demographics in the United States and New York.
+Difficulties in the immigration process are exacerbated for Black immigrants who are disproportionately policed and deported.
 One of PWRs goals is to alleviate the emotional and psychological toll these experiences have on immigrant populations.